earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 ## History

 Once you have third party packages, you need an easy way's to document them.
 Javadoc and the related generated documentation was the first version of this I encountered.
-It made it much easier to find what I was looking for by clicking around in the javadocs on the web.
+It made it much easier to find what I was looking for by clicking around in the Javadocs on the web.

 Combine Javadoc with IDE integration and it becomes simple to work with code you've never seen before.
 Exploratory coding becomes possible.

 ## State of the Art

 Even Java with Java Docs is now behind the standard.
-Go has [godoc](https://pkg.go.dev/), Julia has [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl) and even [hackage](https://hackage.haskell.org/) has pretty good package docs.
+Go has [`godoc`](https://pkg.go.dev/), Julia has [`Documenter.jl`](https://github.com/JuliaDocs/Documenter.jl) and even [hackage](https://hackage.haskell.org/) has pretty good package docs.
 But the state of the art seems to be Rust with [docs.rs](https://docs.rs/).

 ## Write Once, Run Most Places ™